Beyond Mystic

 Lucky for me, there were still boats in the water to photograph.
 I had wondered before I came to Rockport if I’d be limited in photographing the boats.
 As you know, winter does not stop the fishermen — I was able to watch a couple of them at work loading & unloading the gear.

-Since this was my first weekend getaway in Rockport, I got up early every morning at sunrise.
+I got up early every morning at sunrise.
 The beautiful pink sky over the Rockport Harbor was very serene.
 I watched a fishing boat go out.
 I went all over Rockport Harbor and Bearskin Neck to photograph the village with the blue twilight that came after sunrise.
 I drove around Rockport shoreline and came across the Cape Ann twin lighthouses (I had no idea!).
 This is why it’s worth sometimes to drive around aimlessly with no destination!

 Gloucester, MA Harbor Sunset